bbauska/meta-react-basics/README.md

 <h2>25.
 Styling JSX elements</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 You've observed that JSX is incredibly versatile, and can accept a combination of JavaScript, HTML and CSS.
-In this reading, you'll learn some approaches for styling JSX elements and doing so in a way that achieves both a functional and visual aspect within an app.
+In this section (25), you'll learn some approaches for styling JSX elements and doing so in a way that achieves both a functional and visual aspect within an app.